Danny Williams (Canadian politician): Second term

 During the 2008 Canadian Federal election, Williams hit out at incumbent Prime Minister Stephen Harper and the federal administration for reneging on a 2006 election pledge to exclude non-renewable energy sources from the equalization formula.
 In order to thwart Harper's reelection, Williams launched the "ABC" campaign: Anything But Conservative.
 The ABC campaign encouraged people to vote for any other party but the Conservatives, with a goal of making sure no Conservative was elected in Newfoundland and Labrador.
 The campaign, which was supported by all but one member of Williams' caucus, crippled the federal party's ability to find candidates and volunteers.
 On election night the campaign was successful, the Conservative Party lost the three seats they had held prior to the election, and won only 17% of the popular vote in the province.
 Despite being shut out of Newfoundland and Labrador the Conservatives did manage to win a second minority government.
 Following the election Williams announced that it was time to end his battle with Ottawa, and both him and Harper signalled a willingness to work with each other.

 On June 16, 2009, Williams announced the government had concluded an agreement with oil companies to expand the Hibernia oil field in which the province would have a 10 percent equity stake in the "Hibernia South" extension.
 The deal promised to add $13 billion to the province's coffers.

-Williams has been outspoken about the Québec Government and their crown corporation Hydro-Québec.
+Williams has been outspoken about the Quebec Government and their crown corporation Hydro-Québec.
 On September 3, 2009, Williams accused Hydro-Québec of trying to block the Lower Churchill hydroelectric project to protect its own dominance in the marketplace by making a deal with New Brunswick Premier Shawn Graham to buy NB Power's nuclear and hydro generating stations, the transmission system and other assets in a massive deal.
-On October 29, 2009, the premiers of New Brunswick and Québec signed a memorandum of understanding to transfer most assets of NB Power to Hydro-Québec.
-In the end the deal between New Brunswick and Québec fell apart, Williams dissatisfaction with the deal is thought to have played a role.
-In a speech given on June 9, 2010, Williams strongly denounced "Québec's self interest is harming the provinces, the nation and our country's international reputation".
+On October 29, 2009, the premiers of New Brunswick and Quebec signed a memorandum of understanding to transfer most assets of NB Power to Hydro-Québec.
+In the end, the deal between New Brunswick and Quebec fell apart, Williams dissatisfaction with the deal is thought to have played a role.
+In a speech given on June 9, 2010, Williams strongly denounced "Quebec's self interest is harming the provinces, the nation and our country's international reputation".